razerofficial/CChromaEditor/README.md

 	int animationId, int color);
 ```

+---
 <a name="PluginFillColorAllFramesName"></a>
 **PluginFillColorAllFramesName**

+Set the RGB value for all colors for all frames.

 ```C++
 EXPORT_API void PluginFillColorAllFramesName(
 	const char* path, int color);
 ```

+---
 <a name="PluginFillColorAllFramesNameD"></a>
 **PluginFillColorAllFramesNameD**